RandyParedis/autoplay/README.md

 [![Build Status](https://travis-ci.com/RandyParedis/autoplay.svg?token=JpPMZMYvvgwpSMxJCpEi&branch=master)](https://travis-ci.com/RandyParedis/autoplay)

-`autoplay` is a simple `C++` library of a combination of some music composition algorithms.
+`autoplay` is a simple `C++` library of a combination of some music composition algorithms (`autoplayer` is the executable for it).
 The target of this project is to create music software that can automatically generate good melodies in a lovely rhythm with a gentle dynamic, using advanced programming techniques.